LeaderPortfolio

 Philanthropy

-Saul is a strong supporter of Roman Catholic causes and was awarded the Pro Ecclesia et Pontifice medal by the Pope in 1991.
-His philanthropic efforts have been widely recognized, reflecting his dedication to charitable endeavors.
+Saul is a dedicated supporter of Roman Catholic causes and received the Pro Ecclesia et Pontifice medal from the Pope in 1991, recognizing his commitment to charitable endeavors.

 Career Timeline